ploomber/soopervisor/doc/argo.rst

     # fit.ipynb is a notebook
     - source: fit.ipynb
       product:
-        # where to save the executed version copy
+        # where to save the executed copy
         nb: output/nb.ipynb
+        # and any other generated files
         model: output/model.pickle

-Execution order is inferred by static analysis in the source code.
+Execution order is inferred by building a directed acyclic graph via static analysis in the source code.

 `Click here <https://github.com/ploomber/projects/tree/master/ml-basic>`_ to see the full code example.